Jason Christopher Wang

 - Health and Life Sciences

-Bryson, Bryan
+Bryan Bryson

 To enhance antigen presentation and CD4 T-cell priming, this project aims to engineer transferrin-receptor (TfR) lysosome-targeting chimeras that deliver the M. tuberculosis immunogen Ag85B into the endo-lysosomal pathway.
 Constructs will fuse EsxG to either a TfR-binding module or a designed EndoTag, then be benchmarked against EsxG alone for lysosomal trafficking and MHC-II presentation.
 This work aims to establish a modular strategy for programming immunogen trafficking in immune cells and a next-gen TB vaccine platform.

-I’m joining SuperUROP for the mentored research experience paired with training in communication.
+I am joining SuperUROP for the mentored research experience paired with training in communication.
 My work in the Bryson lab for the past two years, as well as my industry R&D internship, has prepared me for this project.
 I hope to deepen my abilities as a scientist in experimental design, writing, and presentation.
 I’m excited to translate immune engineering ideas into a testable vaccine strategy.